Jishnu-jithu/import-any/README.md

 ## Features

-#### 1. Seamless Import of Any File Format

-With Import Any, enjoy the flexibility of importing a multitude of file formats effortlessly.
+- Seamless Import of Any File Format - With Import Any, enjoy the flexibility of importing a multitude of file formats effortlessly.
 Access all supported formats through a menu.

-#### 2. Copy-Paste File Path Import

-Efficiency meets simplicity!
+- Copy-Paste File Path Import - Efficiency meets simplicity!
 Copy the file path directly from your file explorer and paste it into Blender.

-#### 3. Batch Importing Capabilities

-Import Any addon allows you to batch import, saving you valuable time and effort.
+- Batch Importing Capabilities - Import Any addon allows you to batch import, saving you valuable time and effort.

 ## Supported Formats

-fbx, obj, stl, gltf, glb, dae, usd, usda, usdc, usdz, bvh, x3d, 3ds, ply, pdb, dxf, chan, jpg, jpeg, png, mp4, psd, py (python), txt.
+fbx, obj, stl, gltf, glb, dae, usd, usda, usdc, usdz, bvh, x3d, 3ds, ply, pdb, dxf, chan, jpg, jpeg, png, mp4, psd, py, txt.

 ## Installation